edz504/not_grapefruit/demand_pipeline/readme.txt

 1.
-It uses VBA to create a csv from all past data (MomPop, Practice Rounds, and real rounds) with realized sales for a given price, product, and region.
+It uses a Python script to create a csv from all past data (MomPop, Practice Rounds, and real rounds) with realized sales for a given price, product, and region.
 It also provides a boolean indicating whether or not the sales represent censored demand (0 means clean).

 2.
-After the VBA script has been run, we fit demand curves.
+After the Python script has been run, we re-fit demand curves.
 We consider all data, but use a local / neighborhood max-based filtering method to filter out possibly censored data.
 We use the following model structure for each curve:

 D(p) = a / (p ^ 2) + b